Cody Bellinger Player Props: Cubs vs. Mets

 Cody Bellinger At The Plate

-- In 43.9% of his games this year, Bellinger has had at least one RBI.
-He's picked up more than one in 13.4% and driven in three or more of his team's runs in six contests.
+- In 44.6% of his games this season, Bellinger has had at least one RBI.
+He's picked up more than one in 13.3% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.